luckie/best_in_place/README.md

     <%= best_in_place @user, :country, :type => :select, :collection => [[1, "Spain"], [2, "Italy"], [3, "Germany"], [4, "France"]] %>

-Of course it can take an instance or global variable for the collection, just remember the structure [[key, value], [key, value],...].
+Of course it can take an instance or global variable for the collection, just remember the structure `[[key, value], [key, value],...]`.
 The key can be a string or an integer.

 ### Checkbox

     <%= best_in_place @user, :receive_emails, :type => :checkbox, :collection => ["No, thanks", "Yes, of course!"] %>

 The first value is always the negative boolean value and the second the positive.
-Structure: ["false value", "true value"].
+Structure: `["false value", "true value"]`.
 If not defined, it will default to *Yes* and *No* options.

-### Display server validation errors

-If you are using a Rails application, your controller's should respond to json in case of error.
-Example:
+## Controller response and respond_with_bip

+Your controller should respond to json as it's the format used by best in place javascript.
+A simple example would be:

     class UserController < ApplicationController
-      respond_to :html, :json

-      ...

       def update
         @user = User.find(params[:id])